Academics Banner

 Dr. Peterson was born in Ohio, but has also lived in Vietnam, Arkansas, California, Georgia, Indiana, Washington, and now North Carolina.

-Dr. Peterson enjoys writing poetry in his free time and his work has been published a number of times.
+Dr. Peterson enjoys writing poetry in his free time and his work has been published.
 His wife’s name is Amy and they have two children.

 Josh Schwartz bases his coaching philosophy around three E’s (effort, enthusiasm, and execution), which has allowed him to build an impressive resume in lacrosse.